 Colorado Career and Technical Education (CTE) are educational programs offered for students in grades 7-12 that emphasize core academic content, postsecondary & workforce readiness (PWR) competencies, technical skills, and seamless transition to further education or employment.
-They are based on the Colorado CTE Standards and the Colorado Career Cluster Model.
+CSI Schools seeking to develop and operate an approved CTE program must base the design and outcomes of their programs on Colorado's CTE Strategic Plan, CTE Standards, and the Colorado Career Cluster Model.

 The Colorado Community College System (CCCS) is the State Educational Agency that oversees CTE Programming.
-Schools develop CTE Programs according to the CCCS CTE Administrator's Handbook.
-Key components are:
+The CCCS CTE Administrator's Handbook is the guiding document for creation and administration of an approved CTE program.
+Key components of an approved CTE program are: